NHV33/NoBSQR.js/README.md

-# noBSqr client-side javascript QR code generator
+# NoBSQR client-side javascript QR code generator

 A fork of Chuck Fairy's Vanilla.js, which is a small javascript file that runs client-side and outputs QR codes using the HTML5 Canvas element or tables for support with legacy browsers.